The following diagram illustrates Trackers workflow based on story states and Reviews.

 Here’s the life cycle of a typical Tracker story:

-The product owner (PO) prioritizes a story in the Backlog.
-Then puts a “needs design” label on it so the story will be queued up in the design team’s “needs design” search results.
+- The product owner (PO) prioritizes a story in the Backlog.
+Then puts a “Design” review on it so the story will be queued up in the design team’s “Design” reviews search results.

-A designer adds the initial mock-ups to the story and removes the “needs design” label.
+- A designer adds the initial mock-ups to the story and sets their Design review to “Pass”.

-The blocking server-side story is accepted, automatically resolving the story’s blocker.
+- The blocking server-side story is accepted, automatically resolving the story’s blocker.
 When the story is the next unstarted story in the Current panel, a developer pair starts it, which automatically assigns them as story owners.
 They test drive the code at the unit level, as well as with automated acceptance tests based on the story rules and examples.
 They explore different searches, such as using regular expressions, and consult with the tester and PO as new questions come up.
-They click the Finish button, but feel the story needs more exploratory testing, and that they should double-check design implementation, so they add the “needs test” and “design accept” labels to it.
+They click the Finish button, but feel the story needs more exploratory testing, and that they should double-check design implementation, so they add the “Test (QA)” and “Design” Reviews to it.

 - The PO notices a cosmetic issue, but it’s not something that has to be fixed before the beta release.
 They create another story in the “shopping” epic to address it later, rather than reject the story.
 They accept the story, which moves up into the green accepted stories at the top of the Current panel.